Robotic Neurosurgery

 The term “robotic surgery” can be misleading, because it sounds like a robot is performing surgery - not a surgeon.
 This is not the case!
 You can think of a robot as a tool or an extension of the surgeon that helps make certain tasks more efficient and safe.

 I use a Rosa robot to target parts of the brain precisely and accurately.
 The process starts with an MRI or CT scan of the brain.
 I import the images into 3D planning software (see below), select the target(s) for surgery within the brain, and then orient the robot to where the patient’s head is.
-The robot arm then aims me toward each target in the brain that I selected with sub-millimeter accuracy, allowing me to reach each target without disturbing brain tissue around it.
+The robot arm then aims my instruments with sub-millimeter accuracy, allowing me to reach each target without disturbing brain tissue around it.

-I use the Rosa robot to perform procedures that require very accurate targeting in the brain: deep brain stimulation, responsive neurostimulation (NeuroPace), laser ablation, and stereotactic EEG (SEEG).
+I use the Rosa robot to perform procedures that require very accurate targeting in the brain: deep brain stimulation, responsive neurostimulation (NeuroPace), laser ablation, stereotactic EEG (SEEG), and brain biopsy.
 In each of these cases, the robot does not perform the procedure (in fact, it does not touch the patient!); rather, it guides me accurately to the target and lets me do the rest.

 I think the use of robotics in neurosurgery simplifies the workflow, shortens procedure length, and improves safety and accuracy.